runekaagaard/php-chano/docs/usage.rst

 -------------------------

-Function calls for functions not found on the Chano class is passed on to the current item which is updated with return of said function.
+Function calls for functions not found on the Chano class is passed on to the current item and the current value is updated with the return from that function call.

 For example if ``$items`` is a collection of Propel Orm Model instances, which each has getter functions::